DevTrainings/GitTraining/11-Reset/readme.md

 Resets index entries for all &lt;paths&gt; to their state at &lt;tree-ish&gt;.
 Important part here is that this form of `git-reset` doesn't affect the working tree or current branch in any form.

-We can try it on our current repository.
-Use this form of reset to return to what `09-Blame/readme.md` looked like before it was added:
+We can try it out.
+Use this form of reset to return to what `c` file looked like before it was added:

 	> git status